The GCC’s chemical industry in 2020: The highs and lows

 In the UAE, ADNOC has announced plans to double its renewable energy portfolio in the next 10 years.
 Similarly, in Oman, OQ has pledged to develop a portfolio of renewable energy projects including solar, wind power, green water and others.
 Qatar’s QP got involved in a solar power plant development through its JV with Qatar Electricity & Water Company, Siraj Energy.
 Al Kharsaah PV solar power plant is the first large scale solar power plant being developed in Qatar.

-Chemical companies in the Arabian Gulf and globally had one of the most challenging years in recent history and the road to recovery may difficult and long.
+Chemical companies in the Arabian Gulf and globally had one of the most challenging years in recent history and the road to recovery may be difficult and long.
 At the same time, the economic and health crisis that shook the world in 2020 demonstrated more than ever before the importance of the chemical industry and its products, many of which are used to tackle the pandemic.

 The COVID-19 pandemic only accelerated some of the major trends which were already a top priority on the chemical industry’s agenda, including circular economy, decarbonization, sustainability, and consolidation.
 Throughout 2020 we saw a number of developments by GCC chemical producers to strengthen their ambitions on these fronts.
 By following the right strategies and learning from the past few months, companies will be able to adapt to the next normal and emerge from the crisis stronger than before.